satwikkansal/ibm_iot_example/blog/draft.md

 ## About the project

+In the [Get started developing IoT solutions by building a simple home automation system](https://developer.ibm.com/tutorials/iot-lp101-get-started-develop-iot-home-automation/) tutorial, we assembeled a door mointoring device using multiple sensors connected to a raspberry-pi, used Node-RED to design IoT flows, and Apple HomeKit framework to monitor the system using an iOS application.
+The approach we adopted inovlved little to no code.

-The IoT project that we'll attempt to build is a Door Monitoring System.
-The post will be more oriented towards architecture and design, and to minimize fiddling with hardware, pins, and wires, we'll use a smartphone device as a proxy for the collection of discrete hardware sensors.
+In this project, we'll try to build a similar system but with a different focus.
+We'll dive deep into the code and focus on architecture-design, analytics, security and other aspects of an IoT system.
+To minimize fiddling with hardware and wires, we'll use a smartphone device in this projecct as a proxy for the collection of discrete hardware sensors.
 I'll use my old Android phone during development, which consists of Accelerometer, Proximity Sensor, and light intensity sensor.
 Most smartphones (even the quite old ones) will have these basic sensors.
 That's why a real smartphone will serve as a good alternative for actual sensors.

-Our Door Monitoring System comprises of the sensor (smartphone) attached to the doors, which will keep recording different parameters value.
-These values can be used to trigger different actions, and the collected data can be used to perform analytics.
+Our Door Monitoring System comprises of the sensor (smartphone) attached to the doors, which will continuously record different sensor readings.
+These readings can be used to trigger different actions, and the collected data can be used to perform analytics.

 ## The IoT architecture